lmb-freiburg/robustmvd/rmvd/models/README.md

 The `forward` function of each model expects data in the model-specific format and returns model-specific outputs.

 Hence, in case all input data is already in the format required by the model, you can also do `model(**sample)`.
 This is used in the `rmvd` training code.
+Note that the `forward` function also expects input data to have a resolution that is supported by the model.

 ### The `output_adapter` function
 The `output_adapter` function has the following interface: